eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 > - [Python Execution Layer specification](https://ethereum.github.io/execution-specs/)
 > - EIPs [Look at Readme of the repo](https://github.com/ethereum/execution-specs)

+## Important bits from the specs

+TODO: integrate content from week 6 presentation

+## State transition function

 The Execution Layer, from the EELS perspective, focuses exclusively on executing the state transition function (STF).
 This role encompasses addressing two primary questions[¹]:

 - Is it possible to append the block to the end of the blockchain?